Back to Blog

 Set up monitoring:

-• UptimeRobot (free uptime checks)
+• UptimeRobot (free uptime checks with email/SMS alerts)

-• Google Search Console (Core Web Vitals)
+• Google Search Console (Core Web Vitals reporting from real user data)

 Expected Results